Avi-Tiwari/Avi-Tiwari/README.md

 - 👋 Hi, I’m Avinash
-- 👀 I’m interested in web developement.
+- 👀 I’m interested in Web Developement.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning JavaScript.

 <!---
 Avi-Tiwari/Avi-Tiwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.